staffanm/ferenda/doc/index.rst

 ===================================

-Ferenda is a python library and framework for transforming unstructured document collections into structured Linked Data.
-It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and publishing the results.
+Ferenda is a python library and framework for transforming unstructured document collections into structured `Linked Data <http://en.wikipedia.org/wiki/Linked_data>`_.
+It helps with downloading documents, parsing them to add explicit semantic structure and RDF-based metadata, finding relationships between documents, and republishing the results.

 .. toctree::